 - Identify and identify internalized toxic messages and how the show up in therapy

-- Describe diverse difficulties with positive affect, including dysfunctional positive affect and how to work with it
+- Recognize diverse difficulties with positive affect, including dysfunctional positive affect and how to work with it

-- Describe at least 4 complicated issues around severe neglect and invisibility
+- Distinguish at least 4 complicated issues around severe neglect and invisibility

 About the Presenter: